Gilbert syndrome

 Treatment

-Gilbert syndrome doesn't require treatment.
-The bilirubin levels in your blood may fluctuate over time.
-You may occasionally have jaundice, which usually resolves on its on with no ill effects.
+Gilbert syndrome doesn't need treatment.
+The bilirubin levels in the blood may go up and down over time.
+Someone with Gilbert syndrome may sometimes have jaundice, which usually resolves on its on with no ill effects.

 Self care